 Without frequent-flier status or an expensive ticket, you are unlikely to be upgraded, according to Wilson.
 However, she said, “If a flight is oversold and you volunteer to be bumped, you can negotiate for an upgrade as part of your compensation."

-There are 2 million baggage complaints submitted every year, according to Nationwide insurance company.
+Passengers made more than 1.7 million claims of mishandled baggage in 2016, according to the BTS.
 Most bags can be tracked and found, and most airlines will have your bags delivered wherever you are staying.
 Airlines will reimburse you, but only for “some” of the value of your lost luggage.

-However, airlines typically will not be responsible for valuables, such as jewelry or money, according to IndependentTraveler.com.
+However, airlines typically will not be responsible for valuables, such as jewelry or money, according to travel blog Smarter Travel.
 Such items should either be left at home or packed in your carry-on.

 Some airports have a reputation for being dangerous during landings.
-Chicago Midway International Airport, New York’s LaGuardia Airport and San Diego International Airport are among the scariest airports for landing, according to AirfareWatchdog.com.
+Chicago Midway International Airport, New York’s LaGuardia Airport and San Diego International Airport are among the scariest airports for landing, according to Airfarewatchdog.

 However, there are no “dangerous airports,” according to Patrick Smith, a pilot and New York Times bestselling author.
 “An airport might be challenging for pilots depending on the length of the runway or the surrounding terrain," he said.
 "Mountains can complicate arrival and departure patterns because of the nearby peaks, and airports such as LaGuardia in New York are known for their short runways."